-The Office of Sustainability supported Campus Planning, Design, and Construction to establish the Oregon Model for Sustainable Development (OMSD).
-This first-of-its-kind policy, signed by then President Lariviere in July 2011, pledges to maintain energy use in campus buildings at 2011 levels.
-New development projects will be required to achieve an energy use threshold that is 35% more efficient than required by state code as well as LEED Gold certification.
-The policy also required that energy demanded by new buildings will be offset through efficiency retrofits to older buildings, resulting in a netzero increase in campus energy use from new development.
+The Oregon Model of Sustainable Development (OMSD) was the most important policy achievement from Climate Action Plan 1.
+The original OMSD pledged to maintain energy use in campus buildings at 2011 levels.
+New development projects were required to be at least 35% more efficient than required by state code and to achieve LEED Gold certification.
+The policy also required that energy demanded by new buildings be offset through efficiency retrofits to older buildings, resulting in no increase to campus energy use from new development.
 The impacts of the OMSD are documented on the "Buildings" card on the Sustainability Dashboard.